Extending the Observational Frequency Range for Gravitational Waves in a Pulsar Timing Array: Application to PTA

-\heading{Application to PTA} For GW observation, we consider the square of the electric field $\eps{I}{_{1}}$.
+For GW observation, we consider the square of the electric field $\eps{I}{_{1}}$.
 For example, a static conducting wire can only be powered by an electric field.
 Using three conducting wires oriented in different directions, we can measure three components of the electric field.
 Eventually, $\eps{I}{_{1}}$ is constructed by these components.